 Give homemade Kale Chips a try this week–you might be pleasantly surprised.
 After all, the kids attending the First Ever White House Kids State Dinner gobbled them up!

-2 Responses to “Kale Chips–Good Enough for the White House or Your House”
+2 thoughts on “Kale Chips–Good Enough for the White House or Your House”

 Thanks for the recipe shout-out!
 I love to experiment with any kind of green chip, we like them all!